pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    make help

-or rebuild will clean and build CNDP with -O3
+or rebuild will clean and build FGEN with -O3

 .. code-block:: console